-To average percentage values in Excel, you can use the AVERAGE function.
+Now, to average percentage values in Excel, you can use the AVERAGE function.
 Refer to the range where you have the values and then hit enter to get the result.
 All you need to do is that the cell where you are using this formula needs to have the percentage cell format.

-Formula to Average Percentage
+Formula to Average Percentages in Excel

 You can use the below steps for this: